moov2/Orchard.ActiveDirectoryAuthorization/README.md

 * Email address of the active directory user is saved on the Orchard user that is created.
 * Roles set on Orchard users in the administration area are now taken into account as well as AD user roles when checking user access to a permission.
 * Fixed bug with null reference exceptions occurring when the User on the context is null.
+* Fixed bug causing exception when the content item permission part is enabled on a content item.

 *Not yet published to Orchard Gallery*